 Due to first year adoption, which resulted in fundamental changes to classification and measurement of the main transactions and balances of the Company along with significant changes to presentation and disclosures that were required in the financial statements for the year ended 31 December 2023, we have considered this as a key audit matter.

-Refer to notes 3 and 4 for accounting policy, transition and significant accounting judgements, estimates and assumptions adopted by the Company.
+Refer to notes 3 and 4 for accounting policy, transition and significant accounting judgements, estimates and assumptions movement in takaful contract liabilities.